simonthechipmunk/buzzworks/README.md

-# BuzzWorks - Software for controlling Arduino based RGB I²C Game Buzzers
+# BuzzWorks - Software for controlling Arduino based RGB I²C Quiz Game Buzzers
 ![BuzzWorks](/Screenshot.png?raw=true "Main Window")

 This Java Application is meant to run on a touchscreen to give the "Gamemaster" easy control over the participating teams.